-Ten lactose malabsorbers were intubated before being given fresh or heated yogurt to which polyethylene-glycol and spores of Bacillus stearothermophilus had been added as internal standards.
-In duodenal samples taken after fresh yogurt ingestion, viable starter culture as detected for 60 minutes in 6 of 7 subjects and the ratio of microbial beta-galactosidase activity to Bacillus stearothermophilus remained similar during this period to its value in the pre-ingested yogurt.
-In the two groups ingesting fresh and heated yogurt respectively, ratios of lactose to polyethylene glycol remained similar to pre-ingested values for 90 min and duodenal pH remained less than 5.1.
-In vitro, at pH 5.0 beta-galactosidase activity in yogurt dropped by 80%.
+Ten lactose malabsorbers were intubated before being given fresh or heated yogurt Seven healthy, lactase-deficient subjects to which polyethylene-glycol and spores of (age 23-33), were fed yogurts (containing Bacillus stearothermophilus had been added mixtures of strains of Streptococcus salivarius as internal standards.
+In duodenal samples subsp Thermophilus and Lactobacillus taken after fresh yogurt ingestion, viable delbrueckii subsp bulgaricus) and fermented starter culture as detected for 60 minutes milks (containing individual species of S in 6 of 7 subjects and the ratio of microbial Thermophilus, L bulgaricus, L acidophilus, or beta-galactosidase activity to Bacillus Bifidobacterium bifidus).
+Breath hydrogen stearothermophilus remained similar during was monitored.
+All yogurts dramatically this period to its value in the pre-ingested and similarly improved lactose digestion, yogurt.
+In the two groups ingesting fresh and regardless of their total beta-galactosidase heated yogurt respectively, ratios of lactose to activity.
+The response to fermented milks